What does an Integration Architect do? Michal will tell you

 How long have you been with msg life Slovakia?

-“I’ve been working here for seven months.”
+I have been working here for seven months.

-What position do you work in?
+What kind of job do you work in?

-“I have joined msg life Slovakia as Integration Architect for non-life insurance.”
+I joined msg life Slovakia as an integration architect for non-life insurance.

-How did you get your job?
+How did you get into this job?

 What attracted you to working at msg life Slovakia?
 Why did you choose us?

-“I was intrigued by the the job offers I was already working as a release manager-architect.
-Often I have also solved integration with other systems on site, at the customer’s site.
-And also company benefits.
-Although I am not employed on a permanent basis, but as a freelancer, msg life Slovakia treats me in the same way, and I appreciate that very much.
-In hindsight, I would definitely add the overall care to make sure that one feels comfortable at work and like one big family.”
+I was intrigued by the job offer as I had previously worked as a release manager architect.
+Often I had dealt with integration with other systems directly at the customer’s site.
+And also employee benefits were interesting.
+Although I am not employed on a permanent basis, but a freelancer, msg life Slovakia treats me in the same way and I appreciate that very much.
+And I would definitely add the overall care to make the person feel comfortable and like one big family at work.

 How is working for us different from your previous work experience?